Skip to content

 Burner is a second phone number app for Android and iOS designed to protect your privacy.
 From spam-blocking technology to do-not-disturb settings, it’s filled with features that can keep you safe.
 Ideal for those who need an app to call someone from a different number, Burner allows you to maintain your anonymity by easily switching or deleting your alternate phone numbers at any time.

 But Burner isn’t the best option for teams looking to make a good impression.
-While the app lets you purchase up to 200 local phone numbers with area codes throughout the US and Canada, the software isn’t always reliable.
-Don’t expect any advanced business features beyond text message auto-replies either.
+While the app lets you purchase up to 200 local phone numbers with area codes throughout the US and Canada, the app doesn’t offer essential business features like shared numbers, call recording, VoIP integrations, and more.

 Key features of Burner